cghiaus/PyCloze/Description4quizes.md

 [INSA Lyon](https://www.insa-lyon.fr), France, 2020

+Three quizes are presented:

+1. PyCloze00: given the names and the ages of three children, find the mean age, the eldest child and the longest name.
+2. PyCloze01: find the thermal resistance, the heat flux and the heat transfer rate of a flat wall.
+3. PyCloze02: find the coefficient of heat exchange in forced and in natural convection.

 For a quick visualization and test of the quizes, [import][Import_questions] one of the `PyCloze__.xml` files in Moodle.
 See [Tutorial_xml2moodle.md](Tutorial_xml2moodle.md) for further details on how to create a quiz with [random questions][random_q] (i.e. questions different for each student).

 To visualize a `PyCloze__.xml` file, open it with a browser.
 The file structure is according to [.xml format][xml].